Joël Robert: Move to Suzuki

+Decline

-Robert suffered a knee injury during the 1972 season but, he refused to undergo surgery.
+Robert suffered a knee injury in a low-speed crash during practice for the 1972 500cc Belgian Grand Prix but, he refused to undergo surgery.
 The knee injury affected his performance during the 1973 season and, he dropped to 18th in the world championship.
 He continued to struggle with his injury for the next two seasons before Suzuki released him from his contract after the 1975 season.
-He signed a contract with Puch but, only raced in a few Grand Prix races and ended the season ranked 19th in the 1976 250cc world championship.
-His last professional race was an international race in France on a Puch 400MC.
+He signed a contract with Puch but, only raced in a few Grand Prix races and ended the season ranked 17th in the 1976 250cc world championship.
+At the age of 31, he competed in his last professional race in France on a Puch 400MC.

-Robert won more than 250 World and international victories—including six 250cc motocross world championships and 50 Grand Prix wins during his career and, was a member of three victorious Belgian Motocross des Nations teams.
-His record of 50 motocross Grand Prix victories stood for nearly 30 years until it was broken in 2004 by fellow Belgian, Stefan Everts.
-American Grand Prix motocross racer Jim Pomeroy commented on Robert's impressive physical strength in an interview, recalling how he watched him lift the rear end of a small car.
+Robert won 101 individual heat races and 50 Grand Prix victories during his world championship racing career.
+He won six 250cc motocross world titles (1964, 1968-1972} and five 250cc Belgian national motocross championships (1963, 1964, 1966, 1972, 1973).
+He was a member of two victorious Belgian Motocross des Nations teams (1969, 1972) and five victorious Belgian Trophée des Nations teams (1969-1972).
+Robert was the top individual points scorer at the 1965 Motocross des Nations event as well as at the 1968 Trophée des Nations event.
+Robert's record of 50 motocross Grand Prix victories stood for nearly 30 years until it was broken in 2004 by fellow Belgian, Stefan Everts.